 The Northern Forests of the Midwest and Northeast regions are home to a diversity of ecosystems and tree species.
-Anticipated climate change effects, such as increased temperatures, extended growing season, variable precipitation, reduced snowpack and earlier melt, and episodic precipitation events, can interact to increase drought risk and put stress on forest ecosystems.
+Anticipated climate change effects, such as increased temperatures, extended growing seasons, variable precipitation, reduced snowpack, and earlier melt, and episodic precipitation events, can interact to increase drought risk and put stress on forest ecosystems.
 Droughts may impact the unique characteristics of these ecosystems, affecting forest vigor and productivity, carbon storage, and water yield and quality.

 The Midwest and Northeast regions are expected to receive increased annual precipitation, yet moisture stress may still be a concern for regional forests under a changing climate.